maxcramer/Project-1/README.md

 ### INSTRUCTIONS

 * Click on Stan’s face on the right to begin
-* Move the mouse over the moving characters to aim
+* Move the mouse over the moving characters to aim & click the mouse to shoot
 * To restart the game when the timer or the bullets run out, click on Kyle’s face to restart

 ### Technology Used During Build